openedx/edx-documentation/en_us/developers/source/style_guides/javascript-guidelines.rst

 **********

-In order to standardize and enforce Open edX's JavaScript coding style across multiple codebases, edX has published an `ESLint`_ configuration that provides an enforceable specification.
-EdX JavaScript style generally follows the `Airbnb JavaScript Style Guide`_, with a few custom rules.
+In order to standardize and enforce Open edX's JavaScript coding style across multiple codebases, Open edX has published an `ESLint`_ configuration that provides an enforceable specification.
+Open edX JavaScript style generally follows the `Airbnb JavaScript Style Guide`_, with a few custom rules.
 The `edX ESLint Config`_ is made available as an npm package that can be installed into any Open edX package.